• Bookies

 Big Changes Ahead For Barstool's David Portnoy?

-In terms of what changes to expect at Barstool, Portnoy said: “Nothing.
+In terms of what changes to expect at Barstool, Portnoy said last February: “Nothing.
 Literally nothing.”

 Penn Entertainment's subsidiary Penn Interactive owns the Plainridge Park Casino (PPC) in Plainville, Massachusetts and now operates a Barstool-branded retail sportsbook at the same site.